Mahmoud0Samy/Coronavirus-COVID-19-Data-Exploration/README.md

 ```

 **Explanation:**
-- **Objective:** Find the country with the highest infection count, along with related population statistics.
+- **Objective:** Find the country with the highest infection percentage of its population , along with related population statistics.
 - **Columns Selected:**
   - `location`: Country name.
   - `Highest_Infection_Count`: Maximum total number of COVID-19 cases in a country.